Hear Them Calling: Composition

 Greta described the song as a "mixture of indie/contemporary folk pop, mixed with symphonic elements and then a dance beat, which makes it into an exciting fusion."

 Release

 The original song was released as "Raddirnar" ([ˈratːɪrtnar]) on 11 December 2015, along with the release of all other songs competing in Söngvakeppnin 2016.
 An English version of the song was eventually released on 19 February 2016.

-The Eurovision version of "Hear Them Calling" was released on 18 March 2016, with the music made to feel more dramatic, accordint to Greta.
+The Eurovision version of "Hear Them Calling" was released on 18 March 2016, with the music made to feel more dramatic, according to Greta.
 Violins were also added to the traditional Icelandic folk instruments.
 Greta would report that the version was recorded with The North Iceland Symphony, with improvised violin parts.

 Eurovision Song Contest

 Söngvakeppnin 2016

 Söngvakeppnin 2016 was the national final format developed by RÚV in order to select Iceland's entry for the Eurovision Song Contest 2016.
 Twelve songs in total competed in Söngvakeppnin 2016 where the winner was determined after two semi-finals and a final.
 Six songs competed in each semi-final on 6 and 13 February 2016.
 The top three songs from each semi-final, as determined by public televoting qualified to the final which took place on 20 February 2016.
 The winning entry in the final was determined over two rounds of voting: the first to select the top two via 50/50 public televoting and jury voting and the second to determine the winner with 100% televoting.
 All songs were required to be performed in Icelandic during the semi-final portion of the competition.
 In the final, the song was required to be performed in the language that the artist intended to perform in at the Eurovision Song Contest in Stockholm.